ephraimduncan/creating-your-own-javascript-syntax/readme.md

 # Creating Your Own JavaScript Syntax

-So today we are going to create our own syntax in JavaScript.
+Today we are going to create our own syntax in JavaScript.
 For simplicity sake and easy understanding, we will stick to a single javascript structure.
 Variable Declaration.
 We are going to implement a new syntax for declaring variables in JavaScript.
 The new syntax definition will be below.

 ```js
 // `set` and `define` to replace `let` and `const`